OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/api-management/api-management-howto-create-or-invite-developers.md

 [Invite a developer]: #invite-developer
 [Deactivate or reactivate a developer account]: #block-developer
 [Next steps]: #next-steps
-[How to create and use groups]: api-management-howto-create-groups.md
+[How toocreate and use groups]: api-management-howto-create-groups.md
-[How to associate groups with developers]: api-management-howto-create-groups.md#associate-group-developer
+[How tooassociate groups with developers]: api-management-howto-create-groups.md#associate-group-developer

 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance